Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 Refusing the Breath Test or Field Sobriety Tests

-If you refuse to take a breath test at the station, the officer will look to see if you also refused the portable breath test at the side of the road or whether you gave the portable breath test reading and then decided to refuse the Breathalyzer when you got to the precinct.
+If you refuse to take a breath test at the station, the officer will look to see if you also refused the portable breath test at the side of the road.
+Alternatively, they will check whether you gave the portable breath test reading and then decided to refuse the Breathalyzer when you got to the precinct.

 If you decide to refuse, then it is best to refuse everything.
-Sometimes, people who have very high portable breath test readings then decide to refuse the breath test at the precinct, and that actually ends up prejudicing their refusal case.
+Sometimes, people, with very high portable breath test readings, deciding to refuse the breath test at the precinct can actually end up prejudicing their refusal case.

 In the case where you did refuse, you would actually need to have a separate civil proceeding at the DMV within 12 days of your arrest.
 The DMV would have to prove certain elements in order to give you a one-year license revocation, and in case you had refused, the statements you made would also affect your case.

 Your case will be affected if you were a repeat offender, meaning whether this was your first arrest or this was something you had done two or more times before.
-A lot of our practice involves dealing with people who have had two or sometimes even four and five DWIs.
-The highest number of DWIs we have seen was by a client who had 7 DWIs over a period of 35 years.
+A lot of our practice involves dealing with people who have had two or sometimes even four or five DWIs.
+The highest number of DWIs we have seen was by a client who had 7 DWIs over 35 years.

-The last aspects to consider would be whether you had a commercial driver’s license and whether you were somebody who used their commercial driver’s license and needed to drive for work.
-Commercial drivers are often hurt the most because their license would usually be suspended as soon as they are arrested, leaving them unable to work.
+Another consideration would be whether you had a commercial driver’s license and whether you were somebody who used their commercial driver’s license and needed to drive for work.
+Commercial drivers are often hurt the most because their licenses are usually suspended as soon as they are arrested, leaving them unable to work.

 Any plea that a commercial driver takes, such as a VTL plea or even a downgraded plea of driving while ability impaired, would result in an 18-month license revocation of their CDL.
 They would need a DWI attorney in New York who could flag that and then try to work something out with the prosecutor so that this would not happen.